-- On the Start screen, type documents to open Search charm, and the click Documents in the Search results.
+- On the Start screen, type Documents to open the Search charm, and the click Documents in the Search results.

-- The My Documents tile displays on the Start screen.
+- The Documents tile displays on the Start screen.

 In Windows 8 you can use two types of software programs.
 Software programs designed specifically to be used with the Windows 8 Start screen are called apps.
 Programs designed to be used from the Windows desktop or for previous versions of Windows are called Desktop apps.

 Use the desktop for Desktop apps or software that was designed for previous versions of Windows.
 You will notice that when you click on some types of software from the Start screen that Windows switches to the Desktop.
 When this happens, you are using a Desktop application.

 Desktop gadgets are not supported in Windows 8.